California Proposition 65 Warning

 Proposition 65 standards for warnings are often very stringent.

-Ultimately, it’s good to keep in mind that a Proposition 65 warning does not mean the product is unsafe.
+Ultimately, it's good to remember that a Proposition 65 warning does not mean the product is unsafe.
 SteelFit® products comply with applicable laws, are third-party tested, and sourced from industry-leading, reputable manufacturers.

 8. HOW DO THE CALIFORNIA WARNINGS COMPARE TO FEDERAL AND INTERNATIONAL LIMITS?

 California product label warning requirements are not the same as federal and international safety standards/requirements.
 Proposition 65 serves a different purpose from many other requirements, covers different chemicals, and sets different exposure thresholds.
 Proposition 65 standards for warnings are often very stringent.
-This can cause confusion for consumers regarding products sold in California, and what is required else wherein the U.S.A., as well as the rest of the world.
-Our products also comply with all applicable federal laws, and the laws of other jurisdictions where they are sold.
+This can confuse consumers regarding products sold in California and what is required else wherein the U.S.A. and the rest of the world.
+Our products also comply with all applicable federal laws and other jurisdictions where they are sold.

 Proposition 65 warnings are seen throughout California in a wide range of settings, including but not limited to: coffee shops, health food stores, restaurants, gyms, grocery stores, schools, hospitals, hotels, gas stations, parking garages, and on a wide variety of consumer products.

-For more information go to www.P65Warnings.ca.gov.
-As always, if you are concerned, we would encourage you to consult with a qualified healthcare professional in regards to using these products.
+For more information, go to www.P65Warnings.ca.gov.
+As always, if you are concerned, we would encourage you to consult with a qualified healthcare professional regarding using these products.